Puerto Rico: Early settlement and European conquest

+The history of Puerto Rico began with the settlement of the Ortoiroid culture, an Archaic population characterized by a hunter-gatherer subsistence strategy and a pre-ceramic material culture.
+Archaeological evidence suggests that these early populations may have been present in Puerto Rico as early as c.
+4000 years before present.

+Around 500–200 BC, Saladoid populations originating from the Orinoco River basin migrated to Puerto Rico, introducing sedentary agriculture and ceramics.
+Genetic evidence suggests that this migration was associated with a major demographic transition in which Saladoid-related ancestry became predominant in later Ceramic Age populations that developed into the Taíno.

-The history of Puerto Rico began with the settlement of the Ortoiroid people before 430 BC.
-At the time of Christopher Columbus's arrival in the New World in 1493, the dominant indigenous culture was that of the Taínos.
-The Taíno people's numbers went dangerously low during the later half of the 16th century because of new infectious diseases carried by Europeans, exploitation by Spanish settlers, and warfare.
+At the time of Columbus's arrival in the New World in 1493, the dominant indigenous peoples were the Taíno.
+The Taíno population declined significantly during the 16th century due to introduced infectious diseases, exploitation by Spanish settlers, and warfare.

 Located in the northeastern Caribbean, Puerto Rico formed a key part of the Spanish Empire from the early years of the exploration, conquest and colonization of the New World.
 The island was a major military post during many wars between Spain and other European powers for control of the region in the 16th, 17th and 18th centuries.